-I recently discovered that I’m actually a bit lucky here in New Mexico as we have a great local flour mill that produces white flour from wheat grown up north around Taos.
-This Sangre de Christo flour is available at some local co-ops and I hope to have some to test with for the next entry.
-I thought I was out of luck and would have to eventually buy my own small home mill to have complete control over that part of the process… To be honest I’m still pining for a home mill and hope to have one in the future.
+I recently discovered that I'm a bit lucky here in New Mexico as we have a tremendous local flour mill that produces white flour from wheat grown up north around Taos.
+This Sangre de Cristo flour is available at some local co-ops, and I hope to have some to test with for the next entry.
+I thought I was out of luck and would have to eventually buy my small home mill to have complete control over that part of the process… To be honest, I'm still pining for a home mill and hope to have one in the future.

 - Add the 250g of leaven to a large mixing bowl

-- Pour in the 750g H2O & mix with your hands until the leaven is completely dissolved
+- Pour in the 750g water and mix with your hands until the leaven is completely dissolved

 - Add 800g of the bread flour and 200g whole wheat flour and mix with your hand until all the dry flour is incorporated

 - Cover your bowl with a towel and let autolyse for 50 minutes

 - After 50 minutes add 20g salt to the dough and slowly pour the remaining 50g water on top.
 Squeeze the dough with your hand to incorporate the salt